pkivolowitz/asm_book/section_1/float/what.md

 Inf:  0
 ```

-`Nan` is true (for `float`) when its exponent is 0xFF and the sign
+`Nan` is true (for `float`) when its exponent is 0xFF and fraction
-is 0.
-So, you'll
+is not zero.

-never get a `float` that is 2 raised to the power of 128 because
+You'll never get a `float` that is 2 raised to the power of 128 because
 that value is reserved for `NaN` and `Inf`.

 How about `Inf`?